Things to Do Before You Leave Boston

 Take a ride on the Swan Boats

 These family-owned boats are famed for their appearances in "Make Way for Ducklings" and "The Trumpet of the Swan," and aren't found anywhere but Boston.
-So sit back, relax, and enjoy a Boston tradition that is more than 130 years old. $2.75 for adults, $1.50 for children; the Swan Boats are open seven days a week, weather permitting.
+So sit back, relax, and enjoy a Boston tradition that is more than 130 years old.
+The Swan Boats are open seven days a week, weather permitting.
 Located in the Boston Public Garden.